Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Mathematical formulation of the problem

 where $\alpha$, $\beta^i$ and $\gamma_{ij}$ are the lapse function, the shift vector and the spatial metric.
-In this (3+1)-decomposition, the unit timelike vector $n$ normal to the $t=$const hypersurface $\Sigma$ has the following respectively covariant and controvariant form:
+In this (3+1)-decomposition, the unit timelike vector $n_\mu$ normal to the $t=$const hypersurface $\Sigma$ has the following covariant and controvariant forms: